PierreIsCoding/sdiy/Spark/README.md

 ## Trigger Mode
 You can set the trigger mode to three positions:
-- Single
+- Single.
-- Retrigger (standard mode)
+- Retrigger (standard mode).
-- Loop
+- Loop.

 If you set the switch to it's center position any new input trigger will reset the burst, slope and fading to their start position immediately.
 Also when Spark is already deploying a burst.
 When you only want to get a new burst when the current one is completely finished set the trigger mode to "single".
 This can be handy when you want a long burst generation but your input triggers are fast.